AywenVideos/PlusieursDevs-UnJeu-Episode-1/README.md

 *Si Windows SmartScreen bloque l'exécution ➜ "informations complémentaires" et "Exécuter"*

 ## License:
-This project is licensed under the Unlicense - see the LICENSE file for details.
+This project is under the Unlicense - see the LICENSE file for details.